The John F. Reed Honors Program is for high-achieving students. Applicants should be both curious and disciplined.

 Honors Scholars successfully completing and presenting their capstone project earn a minor in Rhetoric of Inquiry.

-The Honors Coordinator, working under the Dean of the School of Arts and Sciences, directs the John F. Reed Honors Program with input from the Faculty Honors Council.
+The Honors Coordinator, working under the Associate Vice-President for Academic Affairs, directs the John F. Reed Honors Program in partnership with Faculty Honors Council.